ryanzabcik/instruction-set/readme.md

 ##### Implicit vs. explicit operands / coupling?
 All operands are explicit for every instruction and no registers are implicitly used.

+##### How do you add instructions?
+The ext opcode (0b01110) is reserved for processor specific extensions to the instruction set.
+The instruction's actual decoding depends on the specific implementation.
+It is intended for adding hardware specific functionality and for testing new instructions.
+Portable applications should not rely on the functionality of ext, and a simple c16 implementation may leave it undefined.